 - facetious (adj.)

-It implies a desire to be amusing, often intrusive or ill-timed.
+Formerly often in a good sense, "witty, amusing," but later implying a desire to be amusing that is often intrusive or ill-timed.
 Related: Facetiously; facetiousness.
 "Facetiæ in booksellers' catalogues, is, like curious, a euphemism for erotica."
 [Fowler]